TWO TURTLEDOVES;

 And by this means I will woo every last one of my people to Myself.

 I will woo them and draw them into My Kingdom from humble beginnings.
 And I will bring them on into My Millennial Kingdom where they can be led to green pastures.
 There by the still waters they will hear my voice.
 At that place they will come into a full realization of My covenant.Yes the scriptures are a book of Law.
 But our God, the Holy One of Israel, always was and always will be a gracious God.
 He will receive those who come to Him with a contrite heart.
-David discovered this in the matter of his sin with Bathsheba and the death of her husband Urriah.
+David discovered this in the matter of his sin with Bathsheba and the death of her husband Uriah.
 He was chastened and he repented, crying out to God for His mercy.
 The God of Israel meets His people at heart level.
 David even wrote a song about it.
 (Psalm 51)

-PSALM 51The poetry and the themes which run through scripture reveal a God who even in the time of judgement is continually wooing us at the level of our heart.
+PSALM 51The poetry and the themes which run through scripture reveal a God who even in the time of judgment is continually wooing us at the level of our heart.
 Even in our tribulations as we are scattered into a howling wilderness our God is there beside us.

 16 For You do not desire sacrifice,